viswa2/DevOps/aws-fundamentals/README.md

 `Consolidated billing is another feature of AWS Organizations`.
 You will learn about consolidated billing in a later module.

+`Note:` Volume discounts for Amazon EC2 and Amazon S3 aggregated across the member AWS accounts and Share the reserved Amazon EC2 instances amongst the member AWS accounts.

 ## Organizational units ##

-In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.
-When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy.
+In `AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.` When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy.
 By organizing separate accounts into OUs, you can more easily isolate workloads or applications that have specific security requirements.
 For instance, if your company has accounts that can access only the AWS services that meet certain regulatory requirements, you can put these accounts into one OU.
 Then, you can attach a policy to the OU that blocks access to all other AWS services that do not meet the regulatory requirements.

 ## Denial-of-service attacks ##